Japanese Lucky Charms: A Guide to Omamori for the New Year

 The Shinto priest also told me, “This is what you should expect of your omamori—it becomes damaged, gets lost, dirtied because it is protecting you.”

-Do not try to wash your omamori whatever you do—you’ll be washing away the protective power and letting all the bad luck it has blocked out back into your home.
+Do not try to wash your omamori whatever you do.
+You’ll be washing away the protective power and letting all the bad luck it has blocked out back into your home.

 How long can I keep it for?

 On the other hand, some believe that a heavily damaged omamori or one that has been in use for a year should be replaced.
-This ties into the Shinto belief in renewal, wherein shrine buildings and so on are rebuilt every twenty years or so.
+This ties into the Shinto belief in renewal, wherein shrine buildings and so on are rebuilt every 20 years or so.

 In this case, the omamori have to be taken back to the shrine/temple they were purchased from to be disposed of properly.
 You can’t give them back to a different shrine/temple because it is considered an insult to that deity, and they might not be very happy to help you out in the New Year as such.